ahmadehab10/Washington_House_Sales/README.md

 # Washington_House_Sales
-I created an interactive dashboard on tableau that showcased the different house sales in Washington highlighting the most purchased houses' features and when and where exactly were they located
+I created an interactive dashboard on tableau that showcased the different house sales in washington Highlighted the most sought after features that might have made customers choose a particular house revealed the most frequent sales occuring in each area in washington